 - A three-year tax holiday on VAT and property-related capital gains has just been instated.

 - Chinese investor interest in Greece is at an all-time high.

 Companies will Also Benefit from the New Tax Bill

 Kyriakos Mitsotakis says that the bill will empower the middle class, and also, reduce tax rates for companies.
 The corporate earnings tax will drop from 28 per cent today to 24 per cent next year and to 20 per cent in 2021.
 Taxes on dividends will fall from 10 percent to 5 percent next year.

 Reduction Regarding the Individual Tax Payers

-New tax scheme for individuals includes the lowest rate to drop to 9 per cent from 22 per cent today and the highest to 40 per cent from 45 per cent today.
+The new tax scheme for individuals includes the lowest rate to drop to nine percent from 22 percent today and the highest to 40 percent from 45 percent today.
 The tax-free ceiling will remain at 8,636 euros per year.

 Greece Real Estate Market Presents the Best Numbers in a Decade

 Central Bank data showed on September 2nd, 2019 that the recovery in Greece’s housing market improved.
 It has been more than a decade since the country experienced these numbers of growth.
 Country’s recovering economy and growing foreign interest are the contributing factors.

 According to the data provided by the Bank of Greece, apartment prices rose 7.7 percent in the second quarter of 2019 compared to the same period a year earlier.
 More specifically, prices rose by 11.1 per cent year-on-year in Athens, where home-sharing platforms such as Airbnb have grown very popular.